shivannis/xandr-docs-public/xandr-docs/articles/monetize/foreign-exchange-margin.md

 ## Sellers

-To protect contract terms privacy, Xandr does not expose sell-side revenue sharing in reporting.
+To protect contract terms privacy, Microsoft Advertising does not expose sell-side revenue sharing in reporting.

 ## Related topic